 This image was used to illustrate Swiss absinthe moving "from the shade to the light" when they were legalized in 2005.

-91 now approved, 103 either approved or in process!
+94 now approved (including significantly re-formulated brands), 105 either approved or in process!

 PLEASE NOTE THAT MANY EXPERTS WOULD SAY THAT NOT ALL THESE PRODUCTS ARE IN FACT REAL ABSINTHE.
 BUT THAT'S ANOTHER ARTICLE!

-Following my last posting, some readers said that it would be useful to have a full list of absinthes approved for US launch or thought to have pending applications, combined with references to public commentary or reviews.
+Following an earlier posting, some readers said that it would be useful to have a full list of absinthes approved for US launch or thought to have pending applications, combined with references to public commentary or reviews.
 I will update this page whenever new absinthes are listed on the TTB website or are announced and/or discussed publicly.
-This list has grown by two in the last two weeks alone, so let's hope I can keep up with the pace of development.

 Bookmark this page to check back for new updates.